Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Jimmy Page refers to his Number One guitar as his "mistress."
 You can well imagine he's got a close relationship with it.
 He has spent more time with the thing than anyone could calculate.
 I've read that Page was given the guitar as a gift, and I've also read that he bought it from musician Joe Walsh.
 You might remember Walsh from his bands The James Gang and The Eagles.

-The most notable modifications on the Number One Les Paul is its neck, which has been shaved so much that it seems odd that the neck is stable at all.
+The most notable modification on the Number One Les Paul is its neck, which has been shaved so much that it seems odd that the neck is stable at all.
 It will be difficult for Gibson to produce and warranty the Number One Les Paul replica owned by Jimmy.

 In the above photo, you can see the two humbucker pickups do not match, the bridge pickup isn't original to the guitar, and neither is the other pickup.
 Such is the fate of electronics in non-stop use.
 Things break and, if you're on a tour, you hardly have the time to acquire factory replacements.
 If this happens to you, then you may want to try newer hardware.
 This is the case with Jimmy's Number One Les Paul.